Used and loved by millions

 How can I use "a comprehensive presentation of" in a sentence?

-You can use "a comprehensive presentation of" to introduce a detailed overview or analysis of a topic.
-For example, "The report provides "a comprehensive presentation of" the company's financial performance."
+You can use "a comprehensive presentation of" to introduce a detailed explanation or overview of a topic.
+For example, "This book provides "a comprehensive presentation of" the history of modern art".

 What are some alternatives to "a comprehensive presentation of"?